AdrianBuehler/TAG-RSOM-Vessel-Analysis/README.md

 This software uses the ImageJ distribution Fiji (https://imagej.net/software/fiji/downloads) and Jupyter (https://jupyter.org/install).

-## Pipeline
+## How to:

-1. Organize your reconstructed volumes.tif in a source folder.
+1. Organize your reconstructed volumes.tif in a input folder.
-2. Run `preprocessing_and_segmentation.ijm` in Fiji and save output in a folder "Processed".
-3. Run `analyze_segmentations.ijm` in Fiji.
+2. Run `main.ijm` in Fiji.
-4. Run `descriptors_calculation.ipynb` to fetch Fiji results and calculate descriptors.
+3. Run `descriptors_calculation.ipynb` to fetch results and calculate descriptors.

 <img src="example.png" alt="Murine colon vessels." width="100%" />